 Here are some ways to de-stress your child

 - Be empathetic and gentle on the child.
 Talk to him about your own experiences.
-When you relate to him with the heart and not with dogma or dictated expectations, he will open up.
+When you relate to him with the heart and not with dictated expectations, he will open up.

 - Stress is a response to a gap in knowledge.
 If skill sets or information is provided, he would feel less stressed.

 - Make plenty of suggestions.
 This will make the problem look addressable and relieve stress.
 Give support, but do not become overbearing.

 - Talk to resource persons before rushing off in agitation to a professional.
 Anger seldom allows you to listen.